sophi-hub/sophi-hub/README-EN.md

       - Started in 02/2022 and completed in 12/2024
   </details>

-- 📚 **Bachelor's Degree in Computer Science at Centro Universitário de Serviço Nacional de Aprendizagem Comercial (Senac)**
+- 📚 **Bachelor's degree in Science and Technology and a Bachelor's degree in Computer Science at the Federal University of ABC (UFABC)**
   <details>
     <summary>University Status</summary>
       - First semester starting in 2025, evening classes